YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOTALLREPLON, Replication off for dddd regions

-MUPIP Warning: This indicates that some or all regions have replication state OFF.
+MUPIP Warning: This indicates that some or all regions have the replication state OFF.

 Action: Ensure you have replication on for all regions that require it; use MUPIP SET to enable replication.